jenmiraba/AB_Test_TextReductionWebsite/README.md

 ![App Screenshot](https://i.imgur.com/avkviYm.png)

 ## 💾 Data & Tools
-Please note that the data presented in this readme file is purely fictional and used for illustrative purposes only.
-The purpose of this readme file is to demonstrate the general process and steps involved in running an A/B test.
-The results and conclusions drawn from this hypothetical A/B test are not intended to be taken as a representation of real-world outcomes.
+The data presented in this readme file is purely fictional.
+The purpose is to practice the general process and steps involved in running an A/B test.

 For conducting the analysis of results, **Python** was used along with several popular libraries such as: <br>
 ✅ NumPy = for numerical computing. <br>